 The comfy bralette

 I didn’t always know the beauty of the bralette, but now that I do it’s becoming my choice for everyday wear.
-I’ve tried a few varieties, including the Soma Wireless Bralette, the Spanx Bra-lejulla, and the ****.
+I’ve tried a few varieties, including the Soma Wireless Bralette, the Spanx Bra-lejulla (read more about Spanx wardrobe basics here), and the True & Co bralette.
 My current favorite is the Spanx.

 The Convertible Bra: If you want straps for support but need variety for under your tops, the straps on this bra can be worn multiple ways.